Canonni/Least-Square-Method/README.md

 # Python-Examples-for-Pattern-Recognition

-1.task one:Implementing The Least Square Method in Python
+1.task one:Implementing The Least Square Method in Python(Unary linear fitting)